The first item on the checklist of many schools planning for the introduction of BYOT is ‘what type of devices do students need’?

 2. An active ‘Blended Learning’ environment in classrooms | |

-Once every student has full-time access to a mobile device at school, easy access to relevant online learning resources is critical.
 This involves teachers creating meaningful online units or work in a way that makes use of the digital environment (ie – not just substitution for pen and paper activities – see SAMR below).
 It is essential that each class has a web site to deliver, or provide reference to, these online activities.
 It isn’t that difficult to do.
 If teachers can use Facebook they can use Google Classroom, Edmodo, Weebly or Google Sites to develop an online learning environment.
 But of course, opportunities for related (and meaningful) professional learning are vital.

 Putting the theory into practice… |